 Next, pin a couple of your best projects to the "pinned repositories" section, so employers can more easily view the work you'd like them to see.

-For every public repo, make sure it has a
+For every public repo, make sure it has a README file that:

 Go through all files in each repository and make sure that there aren't large sections of commented-out code, bad indentation, extra line breaks, or anything else that looks less than professional.